If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 Those schools tend to be expensive, for-profit institutions with poor reputations, and you might be better off investing your time and resources in earning your GED and then applying to a better program.

-Jobs Without a High School Diploma: Wrap-Up
+Jobs Without a High School Diploma: Final Thoughts

 If you missed out on getting your high school diploma, your financial ship hasn’t sailed.
 There are plenty of career pathways that will enable you to get a high paying job even without a high school degree.